-In this report three types of neural networks have been implemented for image restoration, namely Hopfield neural network, transiently chaotic neural network and noisy chaotic neural network.
-The restoration procedure consists of two steps: parameter estimation and image reconstruction.
-The image is generated iteratively by updating the neurons representing the image gray levels via a simple sum scheme.
+In this report we have implemented Hopfield neural network and transiently chaotic neural network to restore an image.
+The restoration procedure consists of two phases: parameter estimation and image reconstruction.
+The restored image is generated iteratively by updating the neurons representing the image gray levels via a simple sum scheme.
 The networks were updated in stochastic manners.
-From the simulation results we see that Hopfield neural network could get good restoration result with long restoration time.
-Transiently chaotic neural network could get relatively poor restoration result in very short restoration time.
-Noisy chaotic neural network could get very good results in relatively shorter time.
+From the simulation results we see that transiently chaotic neural network is capable of generating good restoration results in much shorter time compared to Hopfield neural.